MyatKyawKaung/File-Integrity-Monitoring-Lab/Wazuh Agent Installation on Windows Server.md

 ![image02](https://github.com/user-attachments/assets/600dba87-61ff-4594-9291-e47773395a3b)

-Add your Wazuh Agent name, copy the following command and run on powershell as administrator
+Add your Wazuh Agent name, copy the following command and run on powershell as administrator on your WindowsServer2019

 ![image03](https://github.com/user-attachments/assets/24a6ca04-9d87-43b1-89f1-bb345e10d88b)